Imamachi-n/aws-laerning/VPC.md

 ### Egress-only internet gateway

 Egress-only internet gateway is the same as NAT gateway.
 It allows VPC to connect with the internet for **IPv6** traffic not IPv4.
 If using IPv4, NAT gateway is used instead of egree-only internet gateway.

+## Elastic Network Interface

+ENI gives the ability to create one or more network interfaces and attach them to your instance.

+The network traffic is redirected to the new instance when you move a network interface from one instance to another.